murex/mikado-testbuilders-kata/docs/facilitation/Remote.md

   - Retros are when you are actually going to *learn*!
 Don't skip them.
 It's better to stop coding where you are, even if you did not finish, and have a proper retro.
 Finishing the iteration does not necessarily yield more learning.
   - You'll be working in mobs
   - We'll be jumping between mobs
-  - Skiping the mob team-building activity will make you slower, not faster!
+  - Skipping the mob team-building activity will make you slower, not faster!
   - We defined 'roles' for mobsters to make sure that the important things are done: typing, timekeeping, keeping track of notifications, and staying focused on your goal
   - The workshop is as self-guided as we could make it, don't wait for us
   - Trust the directions we provide (comments in code, hints in the instructions, visual guidance)